 I've done my best to try to capture the magic through our photo series taken by Emma Robinson.

 About the artist: Rachel Masica

 The first time Rachel Masica walked past the glass blowing studio at her college, she was hooked.

 The roar of the furnace, burly men with beards shaping delicate pieces of glass, music blasting, the warmth and smell of a bonfire spilling into the hallway around her - Rachel signed up for the class on the spot.

 A natural, Rachel's renowned professor gave her the only "A" in the class and told her to keep coming back.
 She did, taking every class her school offered.

 After college, feeling pressure to get a "real" job, Rachel gave up glass blowing and worked retail.
 She quickly realized she wasn't cut out for it and missed the roar of the furnace.
 She quit her job to follow her passion.

 Rachel began volunteering at FOCI-Minnesota Center for Glass Arts in trade for use of their equipment.
 She also set up a small Etsy shop with some of her pieces.
 Things started selling and Rachel went from being a volunteer at FOCI - to being their lead teacher.

-Now, Rachel owns her own glass blowing studio named Vandalia Glassworks where she offers apprenticeships to other potential glass artists who share the same passion for glass as she does.
+Now, Rachel manages Vandalia Glassworks and offers apprenticeships to other potential glass artists who share the same passion for glass as she does.